 Using the LMS data import process, an organization can upload HCM employee data and schedule learning via the “scheduled assignment job”.
 This feature enables L&D or HR to then assign a group of employees to the learning needed to meet compliance needs and obtain the skills required for effective succession planning.

 Schedule delivery and reports

-Using this feature allows an organisation to send key stakeholders a variety of reports.
-Additionally, these reports are an invaluable tool for L&D departments demonstrating the value and impact of their programs on the organisation
+Using this feature allows an organization to send key stakeholders a variety of reports.
+Additionally, these reports are an invaluable tool for L&D departments demonstrating the value and impact of their programs on the organization.

 When a new employee starts a job, part of the onboarding process often includes the completion of specific training.
 Again, your LMS should consist of a function that allows you to automatically process all new hire required assignments including the welcome letter, forms, first-day schedule, recommended learning and facilitate collaboration with peers and mentors.